pgatti86/smart-epd/README.md

 "deviceId":"1d3053b1-4c31-40da-9533-2eacca528add"
 }
 ```
 #### NB: an empty line at the end of the config file is mandatory otherwise the json parsing library (cJSON) will fail deserialization.
+#### NB: don't change the file name.

-- security subfolder: currently empty, it will contain the mqtt broker certificates
+- security subfolder: This folder must contain your server public certificate in PEM format.

+#### NB: don't change the file name.

 - spiffsgen.py: script used to generate *.img partitions